Carnit/Carnit/README.md

 ## About Me
 - 👀 I'm interested in full stack development and data science.
-- 🌱 I’m currently learning Python, C, and C++.
+- 🌱 I’m currently learning Python , JavaScript.
 - 💼 I'm open to collaborating on exciting projects.
 - 📫 You can reach me via email at [devcarnit@gmail.com](mailto:devcarnit@gmail.com).